CumulusNetworks/docs/content/cumulus-linux-43/System-Configuration/Cumulus-User-Experience-CUE.md

 ### Command Help

 As you enter commands, you can get help with command syntax by entering `-h` or `--help` at various points within a command entry.
-For example, to find out what options are available for `cl set interface`, enter `cl set -h` or `cl set --help`.
+For example, to find out what options are available for `cl set interface`, enter `cl set interface -h` or `cl set interface --help`.

 ```
 cumulus@switch:~$ cl set interface -h